 The "Fack" - Frequently Asked Questions

-Here are the answers to some common questions about The EuroStack Initiative, its principles, and its goals.
+Here are the answers to some common questions about The EuroStack Directory Project and related initiatives, its principles, and its goals.
 If you have a question that isn't answered here, please feel free to contact us.
 If it's a good question, we might even add it to this FAQ!

-We hope this FAQ clarifies the dynamic interplay of principles within The EuroStack Initiative.
+We hope this FAQ clarifies the dynamic interplay of principles within The EuroStack Directory Project.

-A: The name "Euro Stack" was, to our knowledge, introduced during the "Toward European Digital Independence: Building the Euro Stack" that took place in September 2024 in Brussels.
+A: The name "Euro Stack" was introduced during the "Toward European Digital Independence: Building the Euro Stack" that took place in September 2024 in Brussels.

-Q: The EuroStack Initiative emphasizes both "European-made" solutions and "Open Source First."
+Q: The EuroStack Directory emphasizes both "European-made" solutions and "Open Source First."
 How do these two priorities work together, especially when excellent Open Source solutions might originate outside of Europe?

 We see "European-made" and "Open Source First" as complementary.
 Our goal is a vibrant European Open Source ecosystem that both contributes to and benefits from the global Open Source movement and the European tech ecosystem.

-Therefore, The EuroStack Initiative's initiatives to support European companies, especially SMEs, are not about creating a general unfair advantage, but about counteracting the existing distortions in the market and creating a more level playing field globally.
+Therefore, The EuroStack Directory Project's initiatives to support European companies, especially SMEs, are not about creating a general unfair advantage, but about counteracting the existing distortions in the market and creating a more level playing field globally.
 The focus is on:

 The real risk we aim to mitigate is creating an unfair advantage for some European companies over other European companies.
 We are committed to transparency, open competition, and merit-based selection processes within Europe to ensure a level playing field for all European businesses.
 Our ultimate goal is a thriving European digital ecosystem that can compete globally based on innovation, quality, and adherence to European values, without the need for long-term preferential treatment.
 We aim to grow the European digital ecosystem as a whole, and prevent situations where only a handful of European companies (the "European champions") would unduly benefit from this initiative.

-The EuroStack Initiative seeks to create a fair and competitive digital market, both within Europe and globally, by addressing the current imbalances and ensuring that European companies have the opportunity to thrive based on their merits.
+We, at the EuroStack Directory Project and as a partner of The EuroStack Initiative, seek to create a fair and competitive digital market, both within Europe and globally, by addressing the current imbalances and ensuring that European companies have the opportunity to thrive based on their merits.

-Q: The EuroStack Initiative promotes both "Openness" and "Control."
-How can these seemingly opposing concepts be balanced in practice, particularly regarding critical infrastructure?
+Q: The EuroStack Directory Project promotes both "Openness" and "Control."
+How can these seemingly oposing concepts be balanced in practice, particularly regarding critical infrastructure?

 A: "Openness" and "Control" are both essential for a secure and trustworthy digital future.
 We believe they can be mutually reinforcing: